-Similarly to aperture priority, this is another ‘semi-automatic’ shooting mode, though in this instance, you as the photographer set the shutter speed and the camera will take care of the aperture.
-The shutter speed, measured in seconds (or more often fractions of a second), is the amount of time the shutter stays open when taking a photograph.
-The longer the shutter stays open, the more light passes through to the sensor to be captured.
+This is another’semi-automatic’ shooting mode, similar to aperture priority, but in this case, you set the shutter speed and the camera takes care of the aperture.
+The shutter speed, which is measured in seconds (or, more commonly, fractions of a second), is the amount of time the shutter remains open while taking a photograph.
+The longer the shutter is open, the more light enters the sensor and is captured.

 You would select a short shutter speed if you wanted to freeze a fast moving subject, such as shooting sports, action or wildlife, for example:

-You would use a long shutter speed if you wanted to blur a moving subject, for example water rushing over a waterfall (slower shutter speeds will require you to put the camera on a tripod to ensure the camera is held steady whilst the shutter is open):
+A long shutter speed would be used to blur a moving subject, such as water rushing over a waterfall (slower shutter speeds will require you to use a tripod to ensure the camera is held steady while the shutter is open):

 So whilst you worry about what shutter speed you need for a given photograph, the camera will determine the appropriate aperture required to give the correct exposure.

-Aperture and shutter priority shooting modes may be semi-automatic, meaning that some may deride their use because they’re not fully manual, however they are incredibly useful modes to shoot in that can give you enough creative control to capture scenes as you envisage them.
+Aperture and shutter priority shooting modes are semi-automatic, which means that some people dismiss their use because they aren’t completely manual, but they are incredibly useful modes to shoot in because they give you enough creative control to capture scenes exactly as you envision them.

 Further Reading: learn more about Shutter Priority Mode.

-Program mode is almost a halfway house between the semi automatic modes of aperture/shutter priority and full manual control.
-In program mode, you are able to set either the aperture or shutter speed, and the camera will maintain the correct exposure by adjusting the other one accordingly, i.e. as you change the aperture, the shutter speed will automatically change, and vice versa.
-This gives you additional freedom that using either aperture priority or shutter priority cannot give without switching between shooting modes.
+Program mode is a semi-automatic mode that sits between aperture/shutter priority and full manual control.
+In program mode, you can set either the aperture or the shutter speed, and the camera will maintain the correct exposure by adjusting the other.
+For example, if you change the aperture, the shutter speed will change automatically, and vice versa.
+This gives you more freedom than using aperture priority or shutter priority without switching between shooting modes.

-Manual mode is exactly what it sounds like, you are given full control over the exposure determination, setting both the aperture and shutter speed yourself.
-There will be an exposure indicator either within the viewfinder or on the screen that will tell you how under/over exposed the image will be, however, you are left to change the shutter speed and aperture yourself to ensure you achieve the correct exposure.
+Manual mode is exactly what it sounds like: you have complete control over the exposure, adjusting the aperture and shutter speed yourself.
+There will be an exposure indicator, either in the viewfinder or on the screen, that will tell you how under/overexposed the image will be; however, you will be responsible for adjusting the shutter speed and aperture yourself to ensure proper exposure.

-Practically Speaking: as a first step to taking your camera off ‘auto’, aperture priority and shutter priority modes offer two very simple ways to start to understand how the different setting impact your images and are a perfect starting place for learning how to use your camera more creatively.
+Practically speaking, as a first step toward moving away from ‘auto,’ aperture priority and shutter priority modes provide two very simple ways to begin to understand how different settings impact your images and are an excellent starting point for learning how to use your camera more creatively.

 2. Understand ISO

-ISO is a measure of how sensitive the sensor of your camera is to light.
-The term originated in film photography, where film of different sensitivities could be used depending on the shooting conditions, and it is no different in digital photography.
-The ISO sensitivity is represented numerically from ISO 100 (low sensitivity) up to ISO 6400 (high sensitivity) and beyond, and controls the amount of light required by the sensor to achieve a given exposure
+ISO is a measurement of how sensitive your camera’s sensor is to light.
+The term originated in film photography, where different sensitivities of the film could be used depending on the shooting conditions, and it is still used in digital photography.
+The ISO sensitivity ranges from ISO 100 (low sensitivity) to ISO 6400 (high sensitivity) and beyond, and it governs the amount of light required by the sensor to achieve a given exposure.

 At ‘low’ sensitivities, more light is required to achieve a given exposure compared to high sensitivities where less light is required to achieve the same exposure.
 To understand this, let’s look at two different situations: